Skip to Main Content

 2. Then, simply look at the bibliography (or reference list) of the article.

-4. Search for the article or book in the University Libraries database to see if we have access to it.
+4. Search for the article or book in the University Libraries holdings to see if we have access to it.
 Below, the title of the article has been copied and pasted into the University Libraries homepage.

 This article is available in full text!